erimcg/Using-D3js/06_01_hierarchal.md

 The `sum` and `count` methods are used to set each descendant node's *value* property.
 This property is used by some layout methods like [d3.treemap](https://github.com/d3/d3-hierarchy#treemap).

 + [node.sum(value function)](https://github.com/d3/d3-hierarchy/blob/master/README.md#node_sum) - takes a function as an argument and returns the node on which it is called.
-The function argument takes an object as an argument and returns an non-negative number.
+The passed function must take an object as an argument and return a non-negative number.

 The sum method is an accumulator method.
 It traverses the subtree, rooted at the node on which the method is invoked, in *postorder* traversal order.
 This ensures that all child nodes are traversed before a parent node.
 When a node is traversed, the function argument is called and the object in the current node's *data* property is passed to the function.
 The nodes *value* property is then set to the arithmetic sum of the number returned by the value_function and the numbers in its children's *value* properties.